 Quarterly Reports on Formal and Informal Service Complaints

-Additional STB Reauthorization Implementation progress reports, and other communications from 2015, 2016 and 1Q 2017 can be found via www.stb.dot.gov/stb/rail/ReauthorizationAct.html
+Additional STB Reauthorization Implementation progress reports, and other communications from 2016 and 2017 can be found via www.stb.dot.gov/stb/rail/ReauthorizationAct.html

 Surface Transportation Board

-For Fiscal Year 2018, FRCA advocates at a minimum, the $37.1 million funding level proposed by President Trump in his FY 2018 Budget Recommendation released to the U.S. Congress on May 24th.
+For Fiscal Year 2019, FRCA supports at a minimum, the $37.1 million funding level proposed by President Trump in his FY 20189 Budget released to the U.S. Congress on February 12.
 As noted in the Administration’s Budget, the STB requires adequate resources to perform key functions, including rail rate reasonableness oversight; the processing of rail consolidations, licensing, and other restructuring proposals; and, the resolution of non-rail matters.
-The budget request includes funding to implement extensive upgrades to the STB’s information technology (IT) infrastructure and capabilities, along with $1.6 million to cover the planned relocation of the agency in FY 2018.
+Out of the $37.1 million, the Budget requests $2.797 million to continue implementing extensive upgrades to the STB’s information technology (IT) infrastructure and capabilities.

 During the FY 2017 budget and appropriation processes, FRCA strongly advocated before the U.S. Congress the importance of providing the STB with annual, appropriated funding levels needed to meet its longstanding responsibilities, new requirements of the STB Reauthorization Act of 2015, and to make vital upgrades to its IT systems and data collection capabilities.
-FRCA was pleased that the final FY 2017 Omnibus Appropriations provided a record level $37 million for the Board of which $2.046 million is being directed to IT improvements.
+FRCA was pleased that the final FY 2017 Omnibus Appropriations provided a record level $37 million for the Board of which $2.046 million was directed to IT improvements in accompanying report language.